Three-year annual modulation search with COSINE-100: Event Selection

 Lastly, two-hour periods of data are occasionally removed from consideration in our analysis due to environmental or detector instability.
 Any large variation in the environmental or detector parameters recorded results in the removal of the corresponding two-hour-long sub-run.
 One example of such an instability is a discrete spike in the detector trigger rate due to the passage of a high-energy cosmic ray muon through the detector; in this case the corresponding sub-run would be removed to mitigate any possible impact of long-lived muon-induced phosphorescence.
-After accounting for the removal of these sub-runs and detector calibration periods, we achieve a 91.5\% livetime with the \cosine\ detector from \thisbegindate\ to \thisenddate, resulting in a total data exposure of \totalexposure.
+In addition, there were a few occasions on which a NaI(Tl) detector experienced a large increase in the number of PMT-induced noise events, resulting in significantly elevated event rates over a sustained period of time~\cite{COSINE_modulation,cosine_wimp_set2}.
+Because these periods of high event rates are not correlated between NaI(Tl) detectors, exclusion of a particular sub-run from the analysis occurs on a detector-by-detector basis.
+While we expect the event selection procedure to remove the large majority of these events, we nonetheless have fully removed these periods of instability from consideration in this analysis to preclude the possibility of observing a noise-induced modulation signal.
+The main periods affected by these elevated noise rates are from October 21 to December 19, 2016 and July 27 to August 8, 2019 for C2, and January 12 to March 31, 2017 for C7.
+After accounting for the removal of these sub-runs and detector calibration periods, we achieve a 91.5\% livetime with the \cosine\ detector from the operating period spanning from \thisbegindate\ to \thisenddate, resulting in a total data exposure of \totalexposure.
+Additionally, 5\% of the time over this period is composed of deadtime, which is defined as both periods during which the \cosine\ detector was not recording data and periods excluded due to detector instability.
+Lastly, detector calibrations comprise 3.5\% of the detector operating period considered in this analysis.